JEE Advanced (IITJEE): Ten Tips to Get Selected With a Good Rank

 This article is intended for students who, for whatever reason, have not already been studying for months, but who want to score high enough on the JEE Main to be selected for the JEE Advanced and also want to get a good rank in JEE Advanced.

 Read on to find out how.to achieve this.

 * How a Course Can Help

 * Best Books to Aid Study by Subject

 * Ten Tips to Focus Your Study Plan

 - The very first step is to get focused.
-Your final result is a comparative rank against long term planners, who have been preparing months, if not years.
+Your final result is a comparative rank against long term planners, who have been preparing for at least two years, if not more.
 Only a concentrated, industrious, and planned study plan will yield the desired score and rank.

 - After studying IIT JEE and AIEEE question paper patterns, I have observed an abundance of numerical problems.
 In all the three subjects—physics, chemistry, and mathematics—a candidate is most likely to scale the cut-off if he/she is adept at solving numerical problems.

 - Focus on improving your problem-solving speed, which requires continuous practice.
 Drill yourself with regular numerical problem practice.
 By the time you go for the actual exam, you will have developed a knack for recognizing the type of problem at once, just by looking at it.

 How a Coaching Course Can Help